Drift Is Dead. Before You Accept Salesloft's Recommendation, Read This.

 Salesloft's recommendation assumes your highest priority is staying within their ecosystem.
 But if your inbound pipeline is currently offline, your highest priority is getting a reliable, accurate agent live before your window closes.

-Before committing to a 1Mind migration, evaluate the three variables that actually determine whether your inbound motion survives the transition.
+Before committing to a migration, evaluate the three variables that actually determine whether your inbound motion survives the transition.

 Your 60–90 day window and a 2–3 month setup requirement are the same number.
 If anything goes wrong in testing, you miss your deadline.
-And once live, initialization matters: in our benchmarking, 1Mind's avatar takes over 13 seconds to load before the first word is spoken.
+And once live, initialization matters: in our benchmarking, their avatar takes over 13 seconds to load before the first word is spoken.
 For a high-intent buyer at 11pm, 13 seconds is a conversion killer.

 You're not buying a single platform.
-You're buying a stack of dependencies you didn't choose: Salesloft's platform, 1Mind's application, and their avatar provider's API.
+You're buying a stack of dependencies you didn't choose: Salesloft's platform, their application, and their avatar provider's API.
 When the avatar gives a wrong answer, or the underlying provider deprecates a feature, who owns the fix?
 In whose sprint queue does it live?
 You're inheriting a vendor dependency that sits directly between your buyers and your pipeline.

 Drift's playbooks were only as good as what you programmed.
 When a buyer asked something your flow didn't anticipate, Drift either routed them to a human or gave them nothing.